soundpress/RulesOfNYC/docs/c20/index.rst

     :header-rows: 1

     * - 35 RCNY § 80-14(d)(3)
-      - Fine: $100 if plead guilty before a hearing; $200 if found guilty following a hearing and suspension until compliance.
+      - Summary suspension until compliance. $200 if compliance is more than 30 days after the deadline.
       - Appearance NOT REQUIRED
 ~